 The freedom wave began building in earnest in the mid 1600s, amid the Dutch Enlightenment.
 By the 1760s, it was everywhere.
 The genius of the American leaders was in focusing it onto their political cause.
 But quite early — in the 1600s — people were talking about freedoms to which women were entitled, and people were arguing that slavery was morally wrong, and pushing for education for all.
 It struck me in the midst of my writing that all of the people I chose as protagonists were dealing with this freedom wave in one way or another.

-Kurt Manwaring: If you lived another 250 years and were tasked with writing a version of Revolution Song based on 2018, which six specific individuals would you weave into the story and why?
+If Russell Shorto lived another 250 years and was tasked with writing a version of Revolution Song based on 2018, which six specific individuals would he weave into the story?

 Corporations have become so powerful, and Trump and the Republican Party are lined up with with them to the detriment of ordinary people and the primacy of universal values.
 Freedom of speech, freedom of the press and of religion: these have been under pretty violent and overt attack over the past year or so.